meg-simula/meg-simula.github.io/index.md

 <h3 id="future">Upcoming events (selection)</h3>

-<p>2026-01-15: I am looking forward to visiting and giving a <a href="https://mox.polimi.it/mox-colloquia-seminars-list/">Colloquium at MOX</a>, Politecnico di Milano, Italy (Jan 15-17 2026). </p>

 <p>2026-03-17: I've been invited to speak at the ISMRM Workshop on Fluids, Flows & Clearance in the Brain: What Can We Image & How Should It Be Interpreted? at Yale University, New Haven, CT, US (Mar 17-19 2026) </p>

 <p>2026-05-04: I will participate in the Erwin Schrödinger Institut Thematic Programme on <a href="https://www.esi.ac.at/events/e585/">Differential Complexes: Theory, Discretization, and Applications</a> (May 4-8 2026). </p>